By Heather Mathews

 Instead, try this little exercise:

-Imagine negotiating with yourself, like a worker would with his or her boss.
+Imagine negotiating with yourself.
 Discuss the things you need to get done today or this week and figure out what you’d get out of it.

 In this dialogue, start off by telling yourself, “Ok, so you need to come up with five business ideas today and choose the best one.
 Also, you need to do cardio for 15 minutes, either in the morning or afternoon.”